-Reimbursement of ASC and HASC procedures is based on the CMS-approved Ambulatory Surgical Code Groupings (1 through 9 per CMS and Group 10 per HHSC) payment schedule.
 Reimbursement is limited to the lesser of the amount reimbursed to an ASC for similar services, the hospital's actual charge, or the allowable cost determined by HHSC.
-When multiple surgical procedures are performed on the same day, only the procedure with the highest surgical code grouping is reimbursed.
-A complete list of approved ASC and HASC procedure codes with the assigned payment group can be found on the TMHP website at www.tmhp.com.
-Click on Resources and then Online Fee Lookup.
-This list can also be obtained by calling the TMHP Contact Center at 1-800-925-9126.
+When multiple surgical procedures are performed on the same day, only the procedure with the highest reimbursement rate on the fee schedule will be reimbursed.

-Claims for physician and CRNA services performed in an ASC or HASC must be submitted under the physician or CRNA provider identifier and are reimbursed separately.
+Claims for physician and CRNA services performed in an ASC or HASC must be submitted under the physician or CRNA NPI and taxonomy code and are reimbursed separately.